 NOTE: This checkbox will not appear if the Indicators were manually entered in the Text: box in Figure 4 instead of imported from a file, as there is no imported file with which to associate them.

-- Click the + NEW ASSOCIATION button, associate the Indicators with a Group, and then click the SAVE button.
+- Click the checkbox for each Group to associate with the Indicators (Figure 13), and then click the SAVE button.